stolostron/hypershift-deployment-controller/samples/hd-full-configuration-details.md

 This approach to containing these core ARN's in the HypershiftDeployment will save three secret resources for the standard deploy.

 ### HostedClusterSpec
-* The minimal hostedClusterSpec is supported, but this includes the ability to have operator customizations
+* The minimal hostedClusterSpec is supported, but operator customizations are allowed
   * Secrets
   * ConfigMaps
   * Items  custom resources